anamanumesc/obsidian-notes/3.Linux/ngnix.md

 it can compress the data when receiving.

 ssl trafic????
 web vs proxy server
 port to listen
 port 80 and http is not secure... we need https

+can add it on kubernetes. on containers

+ingress controller -> proxy for kubernetes